UP | HOME

 Unintended consequences

-Perhaps a most pernicious problem comes from things that claim to do good but actually do harm.
+Perhaps a most pernicious problem comes from our belief in things that claim to do good but actually do harm.
+We are sold technology, and so far a great deal of it is a damp disappointment;

 • social media made people less sociable